byui-cit/learning-modules/modules/js/debugging/ponder1.md

 ## Preparation

-Make sure you read through the Prepare section for this topic.
-You will also need your editor open with some html and the code from the Prepare activity:
+You will need your editor open with some html and the code:

 ### html